tanloong/neosca/README.md

 4. Use
 `--reserve-parsed`/`-rp` to reserve parsed files of Stanford Parser.
-Use `--reserve-match`/`-rm` to reserve match results of Tregex:
+Use `--reserve-match`/`-rm` to reserve match results of Tregex.

 ```
 python -m nl2sca sample1.txt output.csv -rm -rp